kivy/python-for-android/doc/source/commands.rst

 ``--force_build BOOL``
   Whether the distribution must be compiled from scratch.

+``--arch``
+  The architecture to build for.
+Currently only one architecture can be targeted at a time, and a given distribution can only include one architecture.

 .. note:: These options are preliminary.
 Others will include toggles
           for allowing downloads, and setting additional directories from which to load user dists.